Not Just Any Crowdsourcing: How Peer-Group Data Provides B2B Community Insights that Reveal Undiscovered Opportunities to Spend Smarter

 How does the crowdsourcing trend apply to the B2B world?

-Another example – Waze will identify problems (say, an accident ahead on your planned route home), and give you recommended actions to avoid or minimize the problem (an alternate route to get to your destination).
-That’s a great application of crowdsourced intelligence, and in many places using Waze can give you a competitive edge on your commute home.
-But, I want more from community intelligence.
+Another example — Waze will identify a problem (say, an accident ahead on your planned route home), and give you recommended actions to avoid or minimize the problem (an alternate route to get to your destination).
+That’s a great application of crowdsourced insights, and, in many places, using Waze can give you a competitive edge on your commute home.

 There’s a Community Revolution underway in B2B